widged/gb-elm-language/en/intro/03-static type.md

 // type a-goes-to-b, goes to list of a, goes to list of b

-### Collections are parameterised types
+### Parameterised types

-With collections like List, tuples, records, annotations take a slightly different form.
+With collections like lists, tuples, records, annotations take a slightly different form.
 They specify both the type of the collection and the type of value held in the collection.

 List:
 ```elm